ertis-research/grafana-panel-what-if/README.md

 If you want to **delete the model**, click on the red button with the bin icon.
 When you press it, a confirmation will appear allowing you to cancel this action (_Cancel_ button, the model will not be deleted) or to confirm it (_Delete_ button, the model will be deleted).
 **If the panel is deleted and saved, this action cannot be undone**.

+##### Connections
+You can add model connections by clicking the _Add connection_ button.
+For each connection, the following general fields are available:

+- **Name** (optional): A custom name to identify the model connection.
+- **Connection Type** (required): The method used to establish the connection.
+The available options are **Infinity Data Source** and **Direct URL**.

+Depending on the chosen connection type, the configuration fields will vary:

+###### Infinity Data Source
+This is the recommended approach, as it relies on a previously configured [Grafana Infinity data source](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) which securely handles its own authentication.
+To use this method, you must first create an Infinity data source, configure the **Base URL** within the **URL, Headers & Params** tab, and set up the authentication details in its dedicated tab.

+- **Data Source** (required): The specific Infinity data source to be used for the connection.
+- **Method** (required): Method to be used for the HTTP request.
+The available values are POST, GET, PUT, and PATCH.
+- **Path** (required): The relative path where the model expects to receive the input data (e.g., /api/v1/status).

+###### Direct URL (Insecure)
+This method connects directly to the model's endpoint and allows you to manually provide basic authentication credentials.

+- **Method** (required): Method to be used for the HTTP request.
+The available values are POST, GET, PUT, and PATCH.
+- **Full URL** (required): The complete URL address where the model expects to receive the input data.
+- **Username** (optional): Username for basic authentication.
+(Note: Required if a password is provided).
+- **Password** (optional): Password for basic authentication.
+(Note: Required if a username is provided).

 ##### List of tags
 To define the list of tags that enter the model, the section entitled _Model input tags_ must be expanded.
 Here you can add as many tags as the model requires (there is no limit).